Cameroon army confirms TV anchor's death in detention | DW | 05.06.2020

 The Pidgin-language station is based in Buea, capital of Southwest Region of Cameroon.
 Its core audience is citizens caught in Cameroon's ongoing bloody Anglophone separatist crisis.

-It was during an upswing in hostilities between the armed separatists and government forces that Wazizi was detained by police.
+It was during an upswing in hostilities between the armed separatists and government forces in August 2019 that Wazizi was detained by police.
 He was later blindfolded and led away in a military truck to an undisclosed location.

 Read more: 'It is a very ugly time for journalists in Cameroon'

-In 2017, secessionists declared the Anglophone parts of Cameroon — known also as Southern Cameroons — an independent nation called Ambazonia
+In 2017, secessionists declared the Anglophone parts of Cameroon an independent nation called Ambazonia

-On 5 June 2020, the Defense Ministry confirmed that Wazizi had died, saying it had been as a result of "severe sepsis" and on 17 August 2019.
+On June 5, the Defense Ministry confirmed that Wazizi had died, saying it had been as a result of "severe sepsis" on August 17, 2019.
 The date provided by the ministry in a press statement was two weeks after Wazizi was detained.
 The confirmation of his death came one day short of what would have been Wazizi's 36th birthday and more than 300 days after he was arrested.

 Led away blindfolded